cookbooks

 Mildreds Easy Vegan

-Plant-based London restaurant group, Mildreds, is publishing its third cookbook, Mildreds Easy Vegan, on 28 September 2023.
+Plant-based London restaurant group, Mildreds, published its third cookbook, Mildreds Easy Vegan, in 2023 – but it remains a cult-favourite.
 Brought to life by chefs Sarah Wasserman and Alessandra Malacarne, the 115 recipes offer a perfect way to introduce more plants into meals, whether you follow a completely vegan diet or not.
 Standout dishes from the book include a beetroot tempeh smash burger, a light Thai basil salad with vegan prik nam pla, and a caramel cookie cheesecake: a no bake version of one of Mildreds’ long-standing best-selling desserts that can be put together at home in minutes.

 £26